antonmks/Alenka/monster.md

-# Simple SQL statement on monster computers #
+# A Simple SQL statement on monster computers #

 Lets see how the fastest and the most expensive machines can run a simple SQL.
 Our database consists of one table lineitem with approximately 6 billion records (800 GB).